ArunMichaelDsouza/picla/README.md

 ## Usage

-Just add the class ``picla`` to any image with descriptive ``Alt text`` in order to convert it into a label.
+Just add the class ``picla`` to any image with descriptive ``Alt text`` in order to convert it into a label

 ```html
 <img src="/path-to-image" class="picla" alt="Garden Design"/>
 ```

 Picla wraps the image within a wrapper and does not add any styles to the created label out of the box.
-You can use the ``data-label-class`` option to add your custom styles.
+You can use the ``data-label-class`` option to add your custom styles

 <br/>